Deepening learning through inquiry, innovation and teamwork.

 Schools participate on an annual basis by engaging in the Spiral of Inquiry and at the end of the year, submitting case studies to share their learning.
 The Networks share resources, case studies and reflections in a spirit of generosity, curiosity and growth.
 Network schools are also supported by educational leaders throughout British Columbia, the Yukon, Australia and other locations internationally as they work towards improving outcomes for all learners.

-The NOII, established in 2000 and initially funded by the BC Ministry of Education, was designed to improve the quality and equity of education in BC through inquiry, teamwork across roles, schools and districts, as well as a focus on applying coaching forms of assessment to assist learners to take greater ownership of their learning.
-In 2010, the AESN was established to specifically address improving outcomes for Aboriginal learners.
-AESN schools focus their inquiries specifically around Indigenous education, such as addressing goals associated with their school district Aboriginal Enhancement agreements, integrating Indigenous worldviews and ways of knowing into schools and classrooms, or engaging in land and place-based learning.
+The NOII (Networks of Inquiry and Innovation), established in 2000 and initially funded by the BC Ministry of Education, was designed to improve the quality and equity of education in BC through inquiry, teamwork across roles, schools and districts, as well as a focus on applying coaching forms of assessment to assist learners to take greater ownership of their learning.
+In 2010, the Aboriginal Enhancement Schools Network (AESN) was established to specifically address improving outcomes for Aboriginal learners.
+AESN schools focused their inquiries specifically around Indigenous education, such as addressing goals associated with their school district Aboriginal Enhancement agreements, integrating Indigenous worldviews and ways of knowing into schools and classrooms, or engaging in land and place-based learning.

 The Networks image – Floating Stones – is used with the permission from New Zealand photography, Martin Hill.